LLNL/Abmarl/docs/src/gridworld.rst

 an :ref:`AttackActor <api_gridworld_actor_attack>`.
-They have an `attack range`, which dictates the range of their attack; an `attack accuracy`, which dictates the chances of the attack being successful; an `attack strength`, which dictates how much `health` is depleted from the attacked agent, and an `attack count`, which dictates the number of attacks an agent can make per turn.
+They have an `attack range`, which dictates the range of their attack; an `attack accuracy`, which dictates the chances of the attack being successful; an `attack strength`, which dictates how much `health` is depleted from the attacked agent, and a `simultaneous attacks`, which dictates the number of attacks an agent can make per turn.

 An :ref:`AttackActor <api_gridworld_actor_attack>` interprets these properties